-The design of fencing and walls must be carefully considered in the context of the rural setting.

-Fences and walls are most aesthetically pleasing when used in conjunction with plant materials and landscape techniques to reinforce the rural character.
-Perimeter fencing is only permitted where installed by the developer.
-The only approved perimeter fence is a "Split Rail" fence 4' in height with 6" posts and three 4" rails (see image this page).
+- The design of fencing and walls must be carefully considered in the context of the rural setting.
+Fences and walls are most aesthetically pleasing when used in conjunction with plant materials and landscape techniques to reinforce the rural character. - Perimeter fencing is only permitted where installed by the developer.
+The only approved perimeter fence is a "Split Rail" fence 4' in height with 6" posts and three 4" rails.